Why Is My Electric Bill So High in the Summer? 7 Reasons for Chapel Hill, NC Homeowners

 Three outdoor AC units

 Chapel Hill, NC, has a humid subtropical climate during the summer months.
 Removing humidity from the air in your home requires running the air conditioner more often, even when temperatures are not high.
+Keeping up with annual AC maintenance service helps your system manage that humidity load without wasting energy.

 2. You Pay Higher Electric Rates in Summer in Chapel Hill, NC

 Why is my electric bill so high in the summer, and is this something out of my control?
 Understanding your electric bill also includes understanding the rates you’re paying.
+The U.S. Department of Energy offers a helpful guide to understanding your utility bill and the charges on it.

 Duke Energy serves the power needs of Chapel Hill, NC.
 It charges a higher rate during summer for some of its customers because of the increased demand for power across the grid.
+Eligible homeowners may be able to offset some of these costs through the Duke Energy Smart $aver program.

 When power companies experience peak demand in the warmer months, they need to generate more power.
 If they don’t have the capacity to generate it themselves, they need to buy power on the open market, which can be more expensive.
 Power companies also have higher maintenance costs when generating more power, which they might pass on to customers.

-3. You Run Older Cooling System Equipment
+3. You Run Older, Less Efficient Cooling Equipment

 4. Your Thermostat Is Set at a Lower Temperature